toashby/OpenRV-Dockerfile/README.md

 ## 1. Clone this repository
 ## 2. Download qt5.15.2 libs
 From page https://login.qt.io/login create a free account or sign-in.
 In download section select qt5.15.2 for linux.
 The package is pretty heavy and it includes QtCreator, source and gcc compiled libs (the most important part for us).
-Move the installed qt5.15.2 directory into `OpenRV-Dockerfile` one.

 ## 3. Install Docker and docker-compose
 https://docs.docker.com/engine/install